DFHack/dfhack/Readme.rst

 .. image:: images/workflow-new1.png

-After selecting one of the presented outputs, the interface proceeds to the next dialog, which allows you to edit the suggested constraint parameters to suit your need, and set the item count range.
+If you select one of the outputs with Enter, the matching constraint is simply added to the list.
+If you use Shift-Enter, the interface proceeds to the next dialog, which allows you to edit the suggested constraint parameters to suit your need, and set the item count range.

 .. image:: images/workflow-new2.png

-If you don't need advanced settings, you can just press 'y' to confirm creation.

 gui/assign-rack